KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ### Form State

-The following state shape is consistently maintained for each iForm:
+The following state shape is consistently maintained for each iForm.

+**Please Note:** Typically this state tree is NOT interpreted directly ... rather the [IForm helper object](#iformmeta-iform) provides a convenient abstraction to both a) accessors and b) handlers to change the state.

 ```
 ${formState}: { // ex: appState.auth.signInForm (null for inactive form)